Nampa Personalized Learning Voluntary Device Protection (non-refundable) Agreement

 1.2 DEVICE CHECK-IN

-The device, device charger, and a protective case or sleeve/bag will be returned during the final week of school.
-If a student transfers out of the Nampa School District during the school year, the device and accessories will be returned at that time.
+If a student transfers out of the Nampa School District during the school year, the device and all school issued accessories will be returned at that time.

 1.3 CHECK-IN FINES

-Individual school device, device charger, and a protective case or sleeve/bag must be returned during specified check-in times at the end of the school year.
-Students who transfer to another school, withdraw, are suspended or expelled, or terminate enrollment in the Nampa School District for any other reason must return their individual school device and accessories on the date of termination.
-If a student/parent guardian fails to return the device at the end of the school year or upon termination of enrollment, that student/parent guardian will remain liable for the cost of the device similar to a band instrument, books, or other items loaned by the school.
+Students who transfer to another school district, withdraw, are suspended or expelled, or terminate enrollment in the Nampa School District for any other reason must return their individual school device and all school issued accessories on the date of termination.
+If a student/parent guardian fails to return the deviceupon termination of enrollment, that student/parent guardian will remain liable for the cost of the device similar to a band instrument, books, or other items loaned by the school.

 Furthermore, the student/parent guardian will be responsible for any damage to the device, consistent with the NPL Acceptable Use Agreement, and must return the device and device charger in satisfactory condition.

-The student/parent guardian will be charged a fee for any needed repairs, not to exceed the replacement cost of the device (see table on page 17).*
+The student/parent guardian will be charged a fee for any needed repairs, not to exceed the replacement cost of the device (see section 7).

-*Damage will be covered according to insurance policy.
+*Damage will be covered according to Voluntary Device Protection policy.